ANSSI-FR/ProTIP/README.md

 It is described in an article and a talk which can be found here: https://www.sstic.org/2017/presentation/protip/

+# Archiving

+This project is not maintained anymore and has been archived on November 9th, 2023.
+No further work is expected to happen here.

 # Prerequisites
 To use ProTIP, you need to install Swi-prolog.
 Not all versions have been tested, but problems have been encountered with versions below 7.